jay11nt/MediPulse_HMS_Project/README.md

 | Mohit          | mohit98uiwizard  | Frontend       |

-• Our other sources of communications include:
+• Our other sources of communication include:

-Email : jayantingle13@gmail.com
+Email: jayantingle13@gmail.com

 ### LEGAL & DISCLAIMER :
 Please refer to COPYING.